riscv/docs-dev-guide/README.md

 Building in HTML is a good way to check that your content under development builds properly.

-As soon as you have installed asciidoctor, you can build HTML content from any `.adoc` file on your own machine:
+As soon as you have installed Asciidoctor, you can build HTML content from any `.adoc` file on your own machine:

 - CD into the directory that contains your `.adoc` files.